morenoh149/papaparse_csv_progressbar/readme.md

 }
 ```

-in my tests a 10mb csv gets expanded to several 100's of mb in http json requests.
+in my tests a 7mb csv gets expanded to several 36mb in http json requests.